|

 It has the highest smoke point of the crew here, can be used to cook pretty much any food in any kind of way, and is rich in heart-healthy monounsaturated fats and antioxidants.

-It’s a staple in our household!
+It’s a staple in our household! (and the base for my famous healthy mayo recipe)

 Its high smoke point means it won’t produce those harmful compounds we discussed whether you’re pan-frying, grilling, or using any other high-heat cooking method.